Manouchehri/angr-WIP/README.md

 | [ForbiddenBits - Smelf](./forbiddenbits-ctf-2013/smelf) | Can't find a way to print the solution |
 | [HackluCTF - ELF-400](hackluctf-2013/elf-400) | Can't find a way to print the solution |
 | [PlaidCTF - mess](./plaidctf-2013/mess) | Can't find a way to print the solution |

+If you find yourself stuck on a resolution with angr, feel free to submit a pull request with your exercise and what you have done so that others can try to help you